KirkDCO/claude_project_template/README.md

 ## **📚 Advanced Usage**

 ### **Customizing for Your Team:**
-1. Add team-specific patterns to `CODING_GUIDELINES.md`
+1. Add team-specific patterns to `guidelines/CODING_GUIDELINES.md`
-2. Update `CLAUDE.md.template` with your common project patterns
+2. Update `templates/CLAUDE.md.template` with your common project patterns
-3. Enhance `dry_audit.sh` with domain-specific checks
+3. Enhance `scripts/dry_audit.sh` with domain-specific checks
-4. Add team conventions to `DEVELOPER_GUIDELINES.md`
+4. Add team conventions to `guidelines/DEVELOPER_GUIDELINES.md`

 ### **Multi-Project Consistency:**
 - Use the same template across all projects